bartekmo/Fortigate_CNF_Training/docs/readme.md

 Use AWS region `eu-west-1` (Ireland) <br>
 Create an AWS Cloud9 instance using AWS Cloud9 service.

+Hint#1 If there is no default VPC, create one using AWS console.
+Hint#2 While creating a Cloud9 environment, choose SSH option under Network settings.

 ### 2.2  AWS access key and secret
 Key and secret is shared in credentials file.
 We will use the access key and secret for later usage during deployment.